Alfred E. Neuman

 Alfred E. Neuman is the fictitious mascot and cover boy of the American humor magazine Mad.
-The character's distinctive gap-toothed smiling face, freckles, red hair, protruding ears, and scrawny body date back to late 19th-century advertisements for painless dentistry, as does the origin of his "What, me worry?" motto.
+The character's distinctive missing-tooth, smiling face, freckles, red hair, protruding ears, and scrawny body date back to late 19th-century advertisements for painless dentistry, as does the origin of his "What, me worry?" motto.
 The magazine's founder and original editor, Harvey Kurtzman, began using the character in 1954.
 He was named "Alfred E. Neuman" (a name Kurtzman had previously used in an unconnected way) by Mads second editor Al Feldstein in 1956.
 Neuman's likeness has appeared on all but a handful of the magazine's covers, over 550 issues.
 He has almost always been rendered in a front view but has occasionally been seen in silhouette, or directly from behind.

-Character description
+Appearance

-Neuman's most prominent physical feature is his gap-toothed grin, with a few notable exceptions.
+Neuman's most prominent physical feature is his missing-tooth grin, with a few notable exceptions.
 On the cover of issue #236 (January 1983), Neuman was featured with E.T. the Extra-Terrestrial.
 The cover showed E.T. using his famous "healing finger" to touch Neuman's mouth and regenerate the missing tooth.
+A text gag on the cover of issue #263 (June 1986) claimed that the UPC was really a "Close-up Photograph of Neuman's Missing Tooth".
 The cover of issue #411 (November 2001), the first to be produced following the 9/11 attacks in the United States, showed a close-up of Neuman's face, but his gap was now filled with an American flag.
-A text gag on the cover of issue #263 (June 1986) claimed that the UPC was really a "Close-up Photograph of Neuman's Missing Tooth".

 Despite the primacy of Neuman's incomplete smile, his other facial features have occasionally attracted notice.
 Artist Andy Warhol said that seeing Neuman taught him to love people with big ears.

 In 1958, Mad published letters from several readers noting the resemblance between Neuman and England's Prince Charles, then nine years old.
 Shortly thereafter, an angry letter under a Buckingham Palace letterhead arrived at the Mad offices: "Dear Sirs No it isn't a bit – not the least little bit like me.
 So jolly well stow it!
 See!
 Charles.
 P." The letter was authenticated as having been written on triple-cream laid royal stationery bearing an official copper-engraved crest.
 The postmark indicated it had been mailed from a post office within a short walking distance of Buckingham Palace.
 Unfortunately, the original letter disappeared in the '80s while on loan to another magazine and has never been located.

 For many years, Mad sold full-color prints of the official portrait of Neuman through a small house ad on the letters page of the magazine.
 In the early years, the price for one picture was 25 cents, three for 50 cents, nine for a dollar, or 27 for two dollars.
 The ad frequently stated that the prints were "suitable for framing or wrapping fish".